 Many agencies still rely on cold calling and emailing, referrals, and networking to generate quality leads.
-While these can be a valuable source of new business, the best sales reps understand the role of marketing in attracting, qualifying, and nurturing the very best prospects They buy into the idea of inbound marketing and understand that CMOs and executives aren't waiting around for an agency to approach them.
+While these can be a valuable source of business development, the best sales reps understand the role of marketing in attracting, qualifying, and nurturing the very best prospects They buy into the idea of inbound marketing and understand that CMOs and executives aren't waiting around for an agency to approach them.
 They are in charge.

 Michael Gass, founder of Fuel Lines, frequently cites a stat from a study of CMOs that found that 80% of those surveyed found their vendors, not the other way around.

 "The recession, the rise of social media and the rapid advance of technology have dramatically altered business development.
 The Mad Men rainmaker days are over," Gass said.
-"So before hiring someone responsible for your agency's new business efforts, in addition to the questions regarding their traditional new business expertise, you should be asking what they really know about social media, content marketing, and how to generate inbound leads."
+"So before hiring someone responsible for your agency's business development efforts, in addition to the questions regarding their traditional business development expertise, you should be asking what they really know about social media, content marketing, and how to generate inbound leads."

-3) Asks Great Questions
+3. Asks Great Questions and Listens Intently

-"The most successful new business people are those that can ask great questions," said Dave Currie, president of The List.
+"The most successful business development people are those that can ask great questions," said Dave Currie, president of The List.
 "Through their professional curiosity they ask great questions and listen with intent toward identifying and truly understanding the issues, the impact of those issues to the prospect's organization in measurable terms, and the importance of solving that issue for the prospect now versus later."

-Prospects are already educated about your agency, your services, and the competition, so the new business person needs to be able value to the conversation, not just restate what the potential client already knows.
+Prospects are already educated about your agency, your services, and the competition, so the business development person needs to be able value to the conversation, not just restate what the potential client already knows.

 Good sales reps understanding that they need useful, meaningful goals and an established plan for reaching these goals.
 This helps with a few different problems business reps in agencies face.
 An established plan helps with clarity surrounding the person's role, responsibilities, and priorities.
 Without this, the rest of the team won't buy into or support a sales plan.
-For many people in an agency, sales is an unknown (and mistrusted) role, and if the new biz person can't drum up support and encouragement, she will struggle to feel a part of the team and find success in her role.
+For many people in an agency, sales is an unknown (and mistrusted) role, and if the new biz person can't drum up support and encouragement, they will struggle to feel a part of the team and find success in her role.

-5) Is the Right Type of Sales Person for the Role
+5. Is the Right Type of Salesperson for the Role

 "While sales and business development roles are both tied to generating revenue, they require paradoxically different skills," said Jody Sutter of The Sutter Company.
 "These days, the director of business development describes a caretaker of the pitch process and requires strengths like acute attention to detail and strong project management skills.
 Good business development hires tend to be people-pleasers who get fulfillment from supporting a team so that it can perform at its best."